 Since Pico laser treatments are non-ablative, meaning that they do not cause physical injury to the outermost skin’s surface (the stratum corneum), the lasers enter into the deeper layers of the epidermis and dermis according to the laser’s wavelength.
 This non-ablative laser exposure into the skin has been shown to result in the accumulation of microscopic epidermal necrotic debris (tiny, tiny, tiny dead skin cells) below the stratum corneum.
 What this means is that the formation of ‘dead’ skin cells in the skin layers caused by the laser helps to eliminate damage in the epidermal layer and facilitate regeneration by the rapid movement of the surrounding healthy skin cells (keratinocytes).
-Microscopical and histological studies which look at skin cells after they have undergone non-ablative laser therapy show that the skin’s epidermis begins to re-epithelialize (become restored with new cells) after 3 days, dead skin cells has been completely exfoliated after 7 days, and new collagen regeneration has begun until 3 months after non-ablative laser treatment.
+Microscopical and histological studies which look at skin cells after they have undergone non-ablative laser therapy show that the skin epidermis cells restore after 3 days, dead skin cells completely exfoliate after 7 days, and new collagen regeneration begin after 3 months.

-What this means is also that the skin surface will have begun to show healing after 7 days, but the stimulation of collagen regeneration will continue well up to 3 months after treatment!
-This helps to restore brighter and more radiant looking skin, and reduce fine lines and wrinkles as our skin texture and collagen content improves.
+What this means is that the skin surface will heal after 7 days, and collagen regeneration will continue for up to 3 months after treatment.
+You can expect a gradual reduction offine lines as collagen content improves.

 → Number of PicoCare treatment sessions: If you are not experiencing severe deep wrinkling, the Pico laser in Singapore can help fine lines and mild wrinkles within 2 to 3 treatment sessions to soften their appearance.
 If you have deeper wrinkles and sagging skin that need to be sorted out, treatments can be combined with other treatments such as Botox or face fillers.